WHAT'S NEW - Disinfecting Hands and Surfaces

 Hand Hygiene – Gels and Foams

-Hygienic hand rubs are not as good as soap and water but if hand washing is not an option you need to look for either 60%+ isopropanol (propan-2-ol), 70%+ ethanol in a formulation.
+Hygienic hand rubs are not quite as effective as soap and water but if soap and water are unavailable you need to look for a minimum 60% alcohol in a hygienic hand rub.
 Non- alcohol rubs / foams are available too; it’s a myth that ‘only alcohol kills it’.
 Look for the magic number EN1500 on the label – this means it’s just as good as alcohol at killing germs.

 The Government advice is to thoroughly clean first with a general-purpose detergent, then disinfect with a solution of at least 1,000 parts per million active chlorine.
 This is advice is based on how they do it in the NHS, is well-meant but not really very practical.
 How do you know if the bleach solution (that’s where the chlorine comes from) has over 1,000ppm?
 Is a two-stage clean really practical?
 Do you mind everywhere smelling like a swimming pool?